Skip to content

 commands - (Optional) The bash commands to run.

-backends - (Optional) The backends to consider for provisionig (e.g., [aws, gcp]).
+backends - (Optional) The backends to consider for provisioning (e.g., [aws, gcp]).

-retry_policy - (Optional) The policy for re-submitting the run.
+retry_policy - (Optional) The policy for resubmitting the run.
+Deprecated in favor of retry.

 max_duration - (Optional) The maximum duration of a run (e.g., 2h, 1d, etc).
 After it elapses, the run is forced to stop.
 Defaults to off.

-max_price - (Optional) The maximum price per hour, in dollars.
+max_price - (Optional) The maximum instance price per hour, in dollars.

 pool_name - (Optional) The name of the pool.
 If not set, dstack will use the default name.